DorielRivalet/quartz/content/notes/open-source-society-university/overview.md

 now that we have our new data type, we can expand our numbers set:

 $${-1,-0.65345346,0,1,3.1415}$$

+## Binary Operation

+lets review something we did at the beginning: we went from unary operations to the binary numbers. but are there binary operations? yes!

+## Ternary Operation

+## Iterated Multiplication

 now then, what if we want to represent multiple multiplications in a more succinct way?